TV-Rename/tvrename/quickstart.md

  1. In **Options>Preferences**, go to the *Search Folders* tab and set the download location for new episodes.
 Also visit **Options>Filename Template Editor** to set how TVRename will rename your files.

- 2. Take a look at other tabs in **Options>Preferences** to get an idea of the changes that can be made to TVRenames behaviour.
+ 2. Take a look at the other tabs in **Options>Preferences** to get an idea of the changes that can be made to TVRenames behaviour.

 ### 3. Run a Scan...